 Age Better in Sheffield is a partnership of individuals and organisations who work together across Sheffield to tackle loneliness and isolation for people aged 50 and over.
-We're funded by the National Lottery and we're led by South Yorkshire Housing Association.
+We're funded by The National Lottery Community Fund and we're led by South Yorkshire Housing Association.

 First and foremost